Herbie Mann: Early life, family and education

 Herbie Mann was born in Brooklyn, New York, New York, to Jewish parents Harry C. Solomon (May 30, 1902 - May 31, 1980), who was of Russian descent, and Ruth Rose Solomon (née Brecher) (July 4, 1905 - November 11, 2004), of Romanian descent who was born in Bukovina, Austria-Hungary but immigrated to the United States with her family at the age of 6.
 Both of his parents were dancers and singers, as well as dance instructors later in life.

+Mann started studying the clarinet when he was in grade school.
 He attended Lincoln High School in Brighton Beach, Brooklyn.
+By the time he graduated, he had begun to take saxophone and flute lessons.

 Career

 His first professional performance was playing the Catskills resorts at age 15.
-In the 1950s Mann was primarily a bop flutist, playing in combos with artists such as Phil Woods, occasionally playing bass clarinet, tenor saxophone and solo flute.
+Following high school graduation, he served four years in the U.S. Army and for most of his tour was stationed in Italy with the 98th Army Band.
+After discharge, Mann worked with accordianist Mat Mathews and then joined Pete Rugolo's band.
+After Rugolo disbanded, Mann formed a quartet with guitarist Benny Weeks, bassist Keith Hodgson and drummer Lee Rockey and recorded his first album for Bethlehem Records in December of 1954.
+In the 1950s Mann was primarily a bop flutist, playing in combos with artists such as Phil Woods, Sam Most, Bobby Jaspar and Buddy Collette, occasionally playing bass clarinet, tenor saxophone and solo flute.
+In 1957, he won the Down Beat jazz magazine poll for best flutist, winning again in 1958, 1959 and 1960.

 Mann was an early pioneer of the fusion of jazz and world music.
 In 1959, following a US State Department-sponsored tour of Africa, he recorded Flautista!, an album of Afro-Cuban jazz.
 In 1961, Mann toured Brazil, returning to the US to record with Brazilian musicians, including Antonio Carlos Jobim and guitarist Baden Powell.
 These albums helped popularize bossa nova in the US and Europe.
 He often worked with Brazilian themes.
 In the mid-1960s Mann hired a young Chick Corea to play in some of his bands.
 In the late 1970s and early 1980s Mann played duets at New York City's The Bottom Line and Village Gate clubs, with Sarod virtuoso Vasant Rai.